cwahn/efp/README.md

 ### Type Agnostic APIs
 EFP accepts C-style array, `std::array`, `std::vector`, `efp::Array`, `efp::ArrVec`, and `efp::Vector` as sequence arguments.
 APIs are generic on these types, which means there is (almost)no need to care about sequence container type.

-Sequence-returning functions will return zero-copy sequences of EFP, which are either `efp::Array`, `efp::ArrVec`, `efp::Vector` based on types of argument sequences.
+Sequence-returning functions will return zero-copy sequences of EFP, which are either `efp::Array`, `efp::ArrVec`, or `efp::Vector` based on the types of argument sequences.
 The adequate type will be selected at compile time, based on if capacity and length are known in compile time, in a manner minimizing memory usage and avoiding allocation;
 - Static capacity && static length
   - Array (zero-copy analog of `std::array`)
 - Static capacity && dynamic length